Mastering Data Cleaning Automation in 2026

 - Enabled governed, metadata-linked quality processes.

-This case highlights how automation, when paired with governance, can transform data reliability at scale.
+This pattern highlights how automation, when paired with governance, can transform data reliability at scale.

 Comparing dbt and Great Expectations for Validation